gchumillas-dart/domelement/README.md

   ..trigger('click', data: 'Hello there!');
 ```

-For more info, go to the WiKi pages:
+For more info go to the WiKi pages:
 https://github.com/angular/angular/wiki